 Plant taxonomy classifies beautyberry shrubs (sometimes misspelled as two words, "beauty berry") as Callicarpa.
-The species with which I am concerned, mainly, in the present article is Callicarpa dichotoma or "purple beautyberry shrub," a popular cultivar of which is 'Early Amethyst.'
+The species with which the present article is concerned, mainly, is Callicarpa dichotoma or "purple beautyberry shrub," a popular cultivar of which is 'Early Amethyst.'
 But there are other species, too, including:

 - C. americana

 C. dichotoma plants are deciduous flowering shrubs of the verbena family.

 Purple beautyberry shrubs grow up to 4 feet tall, with a slightly greater spread.
 The arching branches bear pinkish to light purple flowers in summer, which mature into their signature light purple berries in autumn.
 But other types produce white berries, such as: